quicwg/multipath/draft-ietf-quic-multipath.md

 resource constraints prevent the continuation of the path.

 UNSTABLE_INTERFACE (TBD-11): The endpoint is abandoning the path because the used interface is considered to be unstable.
-This conition can occur, e.g., due to a weak wireless signal or frequent mobility events.
+This condition can occur, e.g., due to a weak wireless signal or frequent mobility events.

 NO_CID_AVAILABLE (TBD-12): The endpoint is abandoning the path due to